-The 43-year-old oversaw a comfortable 3-1 victory, and expressed satisfaction, but remained wary of the challenges that lie ahead for the national side
+The 43-year-old oversaw a comfortable win, and expressed satisfaction, but remained wary of the challenges that lie ahead for the national team

 The 1998 world champions broke the deadlock in the second half after a profligate first half in which Mamadou Sakho, Olivier Giroud and Yohan Cabaye failed to convert gilt-edged chances.

 Etienne Capoue opened the scoring after sustained pressure from Georgy Kondratiev's side, before Paris Saint-Germain captain Christophe Jallet fortuitously scored a long-range strike, despite initially hoping for a cross.

 Despite Anton Putsila reducing the deficit after initially missing from the spot, Franck Ribery secured the nation's first victory over Belarus with a well-taken third.

 The former Olympique de Marseille boss was eager to stress that whilst Group I remained a difficult group, the results of the first two games remain positive.

 "It was not easy today, we should've been ahead at half-time.
 Paradoxically, we scored when we were [performing] worse," the 43-year-old told TF1.

 "It is not easy to win games in this group, as we have seen with Spain who struggled against Georgia [winning 1-0 in Tbilisi earlier tonight].
 Us?
 We have six points, we have achieved our goal.

 On Jallet's first goal for les Bleus, Deschamps provided a tongue-in-cheek comment.

 "Jallet has trained all week to score goals like that!
 I have a group of 23 players who are close to each other, I am trying to cover everybody, and those who have played today have proven their place in the squad," he said.